 Step 3: Deep Cleaning With Magic Erasure

-Magic Erasure, a product from Proctor & Gamble marketed under the Mr Clean brand, is my main go to for deep cleaning.
+Magic Erasure, a product from Proctor & Gamble marketed under the Mr. Clean brand, is my main go-to for deep cleaning.
 Magic Erasure is a bleach impregnated sponged.
-It is amazing how well it removes years of deeply seated dirt and grime with just one swipe.
+It is amazing how well it removes years of deep-seated dirt and grime with just one swipe.

 Step 4: Sliding Door Repair

 The bottom track of the Team HQ staging room sliding door had broken loose.
-It was held in place with a single brass rivet which had pulled through.
+It was held in place with a single brass rivet that had pulled through.

-There is no way to get to back side of the rivet when attached to Team HQ.
-The rivet must have been installed before final assembly.
-In order to repair, I ground the back side of the rivet to remove the mushroom end.
-Then I applied some E6000 all purpose adhesive to the shank of the rivet.
+There is no way to get to the back side of the rivet when attached to Team HQ.
+The rivet must have been installed before the final assembly.
+In order to repair, I ground the backside of the rivet to remove the mushroom end.
+Then I applied some E6000 all-purpose adhesive to the shank of the rivet.

 I then stuck the rivet coated in adhesive back into its hole and let dry for 24 hours.